alttch/rmodbus/README.md

 the transport protocol, technology and everything else. rmodbus just process frames and works with Modbus context.

-For synchronous server and client for std we recommend using [RoboPLC Modbus I/O](https://docs.rs/roboplc/latest/roboplc/io/modbus/index.html) modules.
+For synchronous servers and clients (std) we recommend using [RoboPLC Modbus I/O](https://docs.rs/roboplc/latest/roboplc/io/modbus/index.html) modules.

 Here is an example of a simple TCP blocking server: